This Aeon’s End review is based on a total of eight games played – one solo, four two-player, one three-player, and two four-player games.

 - You can pull off some very cool combos when you buy the right cards.
 During some games your only chance of survival is by combining some spells into a massive amount of damage; when it works out, it’s amazing!

-- We could not be happier with the flow in this game.
+- I could not be happier with the flow in this game.
 The only turns that aren’t quick are the ones where the tension is super high, and no one is going to complain about slow turns in those moments.